 That’s where Ultra Short Throw (UST) Projectors come in.
 UST projectors solve many of the inconveniences of traditional projectors by allowing you to display a massive image only inches away from a wall.
 So long as there’s a wall nearby, you can simply place the projector on a media console or on the floor.
 You get the massive size of a projection with the plug-and-play convenience of a TV.

 Vava’s 4K Ultra Short Throw Laser Projector is the latest to join the fray, and I’ve been able to spend some quality time with it the past couple of weeks.
-If you’ve got the $2,500 to spend ($3,500 MSRP), it’s a seriously compelling way to upgrade your home theater experience – with a few caveats.
+If you’ve got the $2,699 to spend, it’s a seriously compelling way to upgrade your home theater experience – with a few caveats.

 You probably haven’t heard of Vava before, but you might’ve heard of its sister brand RAVPower, known for its charging accessories and the like.
 Vava has only been around for a few years and is trying to make a splash by releasing one of very few 4K UST projectors on the market, at a competitive price for the budding category.